Coastal coal-carrying trade of New South Wales: Remnants

 The old coal facility at Blackwattle Bay, Sydney Harbour (originally Jones Brothers Coal Co.), in September 2018.
 The remnants of the bunker are on the left in the background, the derelict gate-house building is on the right, and a rusting part of the gantry structure is in front of the bunker.
 It all was gone by early November 2021.
+The site is now Sydney Fish Market.